textpattern/textpattern.github.io/installation/index.md

 fn4.
 You can change the UI language any time after setup in the "**Preferences**":http://docs.textpattrn.io/administration/preferences-panel panel.

-h3(#sec4-2).
-Step 1: Set database details
+### Step 1: Set database details

 The next screen, the first of four installation steps, asks for your MySQL database details and site URL

-*MySQL:*
+#### MySQL

 The MySQL details are those you should have noted down when creating the database.
 The data asked for is:

 * login (database user name)
 * password
-* server (use "localhost")
+* server (use `localhost`)
 * database (database name)
 * table prefix (optional)

-As mentioned at the beginning of this doc, some web hosts automatically prefix _database_ and database _login_ names with your host account username.
+As mentioned at the beginning of this doc, some web hosts automatically prefix `database_` and database `login_` names with your host account username.
 Be sure to check for this.

-The _server_ is almost always "localhost".
+The *server* is almost always `localhost`.
 It would be unusual if it wasn't, so try that first if your not sure.

-The screen will say you don't need to provide a _table prefix__ if this will be your only installation of Textpattern.
+The screen will say you don't need to provide a *table prefix* if this will be your only installation of Textpattern.
 This assumes you only have one MySQL database available to you.
-If that were true, adding a prefix here (e.g., 'txp1_') would allow you, if desired in the future, to add another Textpattern installation (e.g. 'txp2_') to your database without conflict with the original tables.
+If that were true, adding a prefix here (e.g. `txp1_`) would allow you, if desired in the future, to add another Textpattern installation (e.g. `txp2_`) to your database without conflict with the original tables.
 But it's common anymore for web hosts to provide many databases, in which case no prefix would be necessary.
 Either way, this field is optional.
 If you do use a prefix, a sensible convention is something short ending with an underscore.

-*Site URL:*
+#### Site URL

 Textpattern should have filled this in automatically by detecting where your installation files are relative to your web root.
 Just make sure it's correct.